sanmitraD/RiskBand-SaveBond/README.md

 ## Opensource project
 This is not a project with commercial objective.
 We want to build a world in which every individual is safe and happy.
 So, please join us and contribute to this project.
-Lets make our lives safe and secure.
+Let's make our lives safe and secure.
 Lets build a better world for our next generations.